i-MSCP/plugins/incubator/InstantSSH/README.md

 The Jailed shells allow you to provide SSH access to your customers in a secured and restricted environment from which they can theorically not escape.
 It's the preferable way to give an SSH access to an un-trusted customer.

-Several commands can be added into the customers jails by simply adding the needed application sections into the **app_sections configuration option**.
+Several commands can be added into the jails by simply adding the needed application sections into the **app_sections** configuration option.

 The default configuration comes with a set of preselected application sections which allow to setup a very restricted jailed shell environment.
 This environment is setup by using busybox which combines tiny versions of many common UNIX utilities into a single small executable.

 See the plugin **config.php** file for further details.

 ### Plugin usage

-The developement of this plugin took me a lot of time, especially the Jailbuilder layer which allows to build the jailed shell environments.
+The development of this plugin took me a lot of time, especially the Jailbuilder layer which allows to build the jailed shell environments.
 Thus, I would ask a small contribution for use of this plugin by doing a donation on my paypal account ( paypal@nuxwin.com ).
 If you don't understand such asks, or if you do not want donate, just don't use this plugin.